sequenceiq/bintray-cli/README.md

 ## Authentication

-Obviously you will need a Bintray account, i recommend to use github OAuth.
+Obviously you will need a Bintray account, we recommend to use GitHub's OAuth2.

-Bintray REST api needs basic authentication.
+Bintray REST API needs basic authentication.
 Username is your Bintray login id, while the `API key` can be found at your [profile tab](https://bintray.com/user/edit/tab/apikey)

 You have to set the following 2 environment variable: